VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ## The Value of a Component Library

 The design system is a set of core principles independent of implementation details.
-You can choose to implement these principles and make them real for UI developers with whatever technology you choose.
+You can choose to implement these principles and make them real for UI engineers with whatever technology you choose.

 For us, that's React.
-Our React components generate a lot of value for us.
+Our React components generate a lot of value for the program.

 ### Consistency

 Our component library enforces our design system across our development teams.
-Every UI using the components all but guarantees they will be consistent with our brand and provide our users the best experience.
+Every UI using the components all but guarantees they will be consistent with our brand and provide our users the best, most intuitive experience.
 Developers can feel confident they are using components vetted with the UX team, which frees them up to work on the specific use cases of their services rather than cross-cutting concerns like consistency with the design system.

-The library also maximizes the likelihood that our UIs pass visual inspection by our UX team when it is time to deliver to our customer.
-This is important as violations slow down our delivery cadence.
+The library also maximizes the likelihood that our UIs pass visual testing by our UX team.
+This is important as violations slow down our delivery cadence and ability to get feedback.

 ### Accessibility

 Related to consistency is accessibility, which is a first-class priority for our component library.
-Accessibility, commonly known as #a11y, is more than just empowering the visually impaired.
-It means empowering people who experience difficulty with hearing, motion, dexterity, or anything else.
+Accessibility, commonly known as [#a11y](https://www.a11yproject.com/), is more than just empowering the visually impaired.
+It also means empowering people who experience difficulty with hearing, motion, dexterity, or anything else.
 It means empowering *everyone*.

 The program is required by contract and
 [by law](https://www.access-board.gov/law/ra.html#section-508-federal-electronic-and-information-technology) to produce UIs that are accessible--specifically [508 compliance](https://www.section508.gov/tools/playbooks/technology-accessibility-playbook-intro/).
-That said, accessibility is far more than a professional obligation; it is a personal priority.
-It is very important to me that everything I build is intuitive and usable by everyone.
+That said, accessibility is far more than a professional obligation; it is my personal priority.
+It is very important to me that everything I build is intuitive for every user.

 I will elaborate on this shortly, but our component library is built for accessibility.
 Development teams can trust the accessibility of the individual components, and as I said before, focus on their own use cases.
 Of course you are probably thinking in terms of accessible dropdowns and autocompletes and datepickers, which we have, but we also provide helper [Semantic HTML](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html) components.
-For example, the library features `Section`, which represents the `section` [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) as you would imagine, and `SectionGrid`, which is a `section` element endowed with our design system grid system.
+For example, the library features `Section`, which represents the `section` [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) as you would imagine, and `SectionGrid`, which is a `section` element endowed with our design system grid.

 Of course, the component library can only take developers part of the way to full accessibility, but it's nice not to have to start from 0.